Alphabet (Google) vs Microsoft: $1,000 invested since 2023

 Which came out ahead

-Alphabet (Google) cleared a plain S&P 500 fund over the same span while Microsoft fell short of it.
-The index would have grown that $1,000 to about $1,916, compounding near 19.9% a year.
+Both holdings beat a plain S&P 500 fund over the same span, which would have turned that $1,000 into about $1,922 at roughly 19.5% a year.
 The ride was not equally smooth.
 Microsoft moved across a far wider band of yearly returns than Alphabet (Google) did.
 All figures use split-adjusted closing prices and exclude dividends, taxes, fees, and inflation, so a real after-tax result would differ.

 None of this recommends one holding over the other.
 It is historical math, and past performance does not guarantee future results.